bjeker/champion-roller/README.md

 # Champion Roller

-A random champion roller for league of legends in a web application.
+A random champion roller for League of Legends in a web application.

 # How To Run